ITSM Statistics, Facts, And Insights For 2026

 • 90% of customers expect an “immediate” response when they have a customer service question, and 60% of customers define “immediate” as 10 minutes or less. - Hubspot

-IT support workload and performance stats
+IT support workload and ticket volume stats

 • 90% of service agents think working in corporate IT will become more difficult over the next three years.
 Nearly half believe this applies to all IT roles.
 Also, 74% say working in IT has negatively affected their well-being, up from 61% in 2024. - ITSM tools